 - effectively, you are creating your own mobile WiFi hotspot and one that offers considerably faster internet connection than that provided by your smartphone or tablet on a 3G network;

 - MiFi is a separate, standalone device, or may be rented from the mobile network operator of your choice – you might want to beware, however, that some operators may “lock” your MiFi device in just the same way that operator-supplied phones may be locked into that operator’s network;

 - a further option is to use your smartphone as the principal connection for your laptop to the internet;

 - by tethering your smartphone and laptop in this way, you may access either 3G or 4G networks (if these are in range and available on your phone), using the phone’s access to the internet;

-- as already mentioned, however, this is likely to provide a less rapid connection speed than using a dongle and/or MiFi arrangement.
+- also, as already mentioned, however, this is likely to provide a less rapid connection speed than using a dongle and/or MiFi arrangement.

 Like it or not, therefore, there is probably no escape from the ability to work whilst enjoying the comforts of your caravan – whether it is a tourer or a static second home.
-WiFi communications give you the chance to stay abreast of whatever is happening on the work front and allow you to continue to make your own contribution to what needs to be done.
+Wifi communications give you the chance to stay abreast of whatever is happening on the work front and allow you to continue to make your own contribution to what needs to be done.

 We hope our caravan wifi guide will give you the solution in choosing the most appropriate wifi hotspot / wifi signal device so you can enjoy your holidays but still go online when you need to.